-Stephen Lang To Return As Main Antagonist For James Cameron's Avatar 2
+Avatar 2: Stephen Lang To Return As Main Antagonist For James Cameron's sequel to Avatar

 It has been over a decade since fans have been waiting to hear any news about the James Cameron's Avatar 2.
 While the details are still under wraps about the sequel in the trilogy, Stephen Lang has confirmed his return to the franchise.
 Stephen Lang's character Colonel Miles Quaritch was thought to be killed by Zoe Saldana's character Neytiri at the end of the first film, but will now reprise his role as the primary antagonist for remaining parts.